Regulate your physiology, retrain the anxious brain, and face your anxiety in the service of what matters.

 You may find that…

-We become less present in the moment and more distanced from experiences of joy, peace, and the things that matter to us.
+You’re less present in the moment and more distanced from experiences of joy, peace, and things that matter to you.

-That’s why living this safely can be dangerous.
-Our efforts to accommodate the anxiety get out of hand and we start missing out on life, our self-esteem suffers, and we start having difficulties trusting ourselves.
+Living “safely” or in a way that overly accommodates anxiety can be dangerous.
+Our efforts to manage anxiety can get out of hand, leading us to miss out on life.
+Our self-esteem suffers and we start having difficulties trusting ourselves.

 The good news is that anxiety struggles tend to be very responsive to cognitive-behavior-based treatments in the context of a trusting and warm therapeutic relationship.
 Together, we can work to regulate your physiology, retrain the anxious brain, and work through underlying issues fueling your anxiety.